glngn/homepage/content/_index.md

 Products

-- glngn server - a "batteries included" framework for business process as a service development.
-Conceptually similar to Microsoft Access or Apple FileMaker (but scalable!) for event sourced business services.
+- glngn server is a low-code business process as a service rapid development system.
+Conceptually similar to a programmable Microsoft Access or Apple FileMaker designed for event sourced business services.
     - <a href="http://docs.glngn.com"> Documentation </a>
     - <a href="http://docs.glngn.com/latest/manual">Manual and Getting Started</a>
     - <a href="http://docs.glngn.com/latest/api">Customization API Reference</a>